Infinitesimal calculations in fundamental groups: Introduction

 \section{Introduction}

-We fully develop the capacity of rational or real cochains to explicitly ``measure'' elements of a fundamental group, and thus any algebraically presented group.
-Measurement is made through the logarithm map to the Malcev Lie algebra of a group, which occurs classically as the fundamental group of the rationalization of a space \cite{Quillen-rational}.
-(See \cite{Ivanov-nonsimplyConnRationalization} and \cite{LieEncyclopedia} for recent developments.)
-While previous approaches to rational homotopy theory afford abstract calculation \emph{of} the Malcev Lie algebra of a group, we build a toolkit to calculate \emph{in} the Malcev Lie algebra, a distinction akin to that between the Isomorphism Problem \emph{of} groups and the Word Problem \emph{in} groups.
+This work revisits a classical question: what is the capacity of rational or real cochains to ``measure'' elements of a fundamental group?
+Rational homotopy theory and Chen's iterated integrals are two classical approaches to this question, but they have not been utilized for example to develop concrete algorithms, in combinatorial group theory.

-For algebraically presented groups, the theory leads to letter-braiding and letter-linking invariants, which generalize Magnus expansion and Fox calculus to all groups.
-We determine an explicit set of functions on a presented group which obstruct whether some power of a word lies in a desired $k$-fold commutator subgroup, as stated in Theorem~\ref{thm:into-combinatorial-alg} and proven at the end of Section~\ref{structural}.
-These functions have been implemented in Python and SageMath by the second and fourth authors.
-The theory extends to any presentation of a group as a fundamental group, leading to numerous examples explored in Section~\ref{examples}.
+While previous general computational approaches to rational homotopy theory afford abstract calculation \emph{of} the rational completion of a group, we build a toolkit to calculate \emph{in} this completed group, a distinction akin to that between the Isomorphism Problem \emph{of} groups and the Word Problem \emph{in} groups.
+In this work we revisit and recast classical tools into a form that is well tailored for algebraically presented groups and further interlaces the algebra of groups with intersection theory in manifolds.